Despicable: Daycare Worker Sarah Gable Allegedly Pushes 4-Year-Old Down Stairs

 Seemingly, Sarah Gables let out her frustration on a 4-year-old; a child whose parents trusted her supervision.
 And, it’s all on video.

 Things aren’t looking too good for this former Upper Darby, Pennsylvania daycare worker.
-After footage was released of 52-year-old Sarah Gable mistreating one of the children, the community is in an uproar.
+After footage was released of 52-year-old Sarah Gable allegedly mistreating one of the children, the community is in an uproar.

 Heart breaking 2 see the evil Daycare worker #SarahGable shoving child down steps https://t.co/893xZLEguc